Inhomogeneous SSH models and the doubling of orthogonal polynomials: Inhomogeneous SSH model associated to -Racah polynomials

 \section{Inhomogeneous SSH model associated to $q$-Racah polynomials}

 In the case of the Krawtchouk polynomials discussed in the previous section, a significant simplification arises in the computation \eqref{eq:Qes} of $Q_{2n}(x)$, since it can be expressed as a single Krawtchouk polynomial.
 The relations of type \eqref{eq:dbs} used to achieve this simplification are called contiguity relations, and analogous relations exist for other finite sequences in the ($q$-)Askey scheme.
 This construction is now extended to the $q$-Racah polynomials, making use of the classification of contiguity relations provided in \cite{Contiguity25}.
+In particular, in the following we define two different solvable models associated to these polynomials.